Call for tenders

 |Tasks||Role of Consultant||Timeline|

-Tenders should be submitted, along with a recent sample of comparable written work and the CVs of the researcher(s), to email@example.com at by 12.00 midday (CET) Friday 6 October 2017.
+Tenders should be submitted, along with a recent sample of comparable written work and the CVs of the researcher(s), at email@example.com by 12.00 midday (CET) Friday 16 March 2018.

 Tenders will be reviewed by a panel of TI officers according to the following criteria: